 The hamlet formed part of the Manor of Ingleby until it was sold by Lord Monson in 1838.

 Before chapels were built during the early 19th century, Methodists were allowed to use other buildings for the practice of religious worship.
 A certificate dated 25 October 1807 reads that ‘Thomas Chalnor, John Gray and George Boole certify that a certain dwelling house in the occupation of John Gray situate in the parish of Broxholm is intended to be used as a place of religious worship, for those . . . dissenting from the Church of England, commonly called Methodists’.
 The grandson of George Boole, also George, taught Latin and mathematics at a school in Doncaster from the age of 16, before returning to Lincoln where he opened an academy in Pottergate.
 It was here that he published a mathematical analysis of logic, to become known as ‘Booleian’ algebra, which forms the basis of modern computer logic.
 He was appointed Professor of Mathematics at Queen’s College, Dublin in 1849.

-This quiet, secluded village boasts no fewer than five listed buildings, including the now closed All Saints Church, which was rebuilt in 1855, and the 17th century, mud and stud ‘Boontown Cottage’.
+This quiet, secluded village boasts no fewer than five listed buildings, including the 17th century, mud and stud ‘Boontown Cottage’.
 This old cottage stands so far from the road, that the postman would raise a flag on a pole by the side of the gate to let the residents know that a delivery had been made!
 Between the cottage and the road are the remaining earthworks and pond of a deserted medieval village, a scheduled ancient monument.